Buffer stop

 This buffer stop at Zürich Hauptbahnhof in Switzerland is designed to move up to 7 m to slow down an 850 t passenger train from 15 km/h without damaging the train or injuring passengers.

 A buffer stop, bumper, bumping post, bumper block or stopblock (US), is a device to prevent railway vehicles from going past the end of a physical section of track.

 The design of the buffer stop is dependent, in part, on the kind of couplings that the railway uses, since the coupling gear is the first part of the vehicle that the buffer stop touches.
-The term "buffer stop" is of Italian origin, since railways in Italy principally use buffer-and-screw couplings between vehicles.
+The term "buffer stop" is of British origin, since railways in Britain principally use buffer-and-screw couplings between vehicles.

 Types

 Several different types of buffer stop have been developed.
 They differ depending on the type of coupler used and on the intended application.